The Convenience and Risks of Cloud Storage

 Encrypt Important Files

-By encrypting files locally before uploading them to the cloud, you prevent third parties — including the service provider — from reading the contents.
+By encrypting files locally before uploading them to the cloud, you prevent third parties - including the service provider - from reading the contents.
 Tools like Cryptomator and VeraCrypt are available for this purpose.
+For a comprehensive overview, consider reading books on cloud security and encryption.

 Choose Services with End-to-End Encryption